-AJ.
-Robbins, P.C. acted as our independent registered public accounting firm for the fiscal year ended December 31, 2007 and through the interim period ended September 30, 2008.
-Weinberg & Company, P.C. acted as our independent registered public accounting firm for the fiscal years ended December 31, 2008 and 2009 and for the interim periods in 2009.
-The following table shows the fees that were incurred by us for audit and other services provided by AJ.
-Robbins, P.C. in fiscal 2008 through the interim period ended September 30, 2008, and by Weinberg & Company, P.C. in fiscal 2009.
-As Weinberg & Company, P.C. was retained as the Company's independent registered public accounting firm effective December 17, 2008, such firm did not incur any professional fees in fiscal 2008.
+Weinberg & Company, P.C. acted as our independent registered public accounting firm for the fiscal years ended December 31, 2009 and 2010 and for the interim periods in 2009 and 2010.
+The following table shows the fees that were incurred by us for audit and other services provided by Weinberg & Company, P.C. in fiscal 2009 and 2010